jakubnowicki/neovim-config/README.md

 The broader plan lives in `project.md`.
 The next likely steps are:

 1. Keep tightening the current R workflow.
-2. Add completion with `blink.cmp`.
-3. Add focused navigation/search tooling.
+2. Add a file explorer such as Oil if the workflow needs it.
-4. Add formatting support for one more language at a time.
+3. Add formatting support for one more language at a time.
-5. Add AI tools only after the core editing workflow is solid.
+4. Add AI tools only after the core editing workflow is solid.

 ## What This Config Avoids